gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 Length: ca. 10 min

-This tutorial, is based on the `Grasshopper Setup`_ guide.
+This tutorial is based on the `Grasshopper Setup`_ guide.

-It will introduce the basics of the Radii Grasshopper plugin.
+It will introduce the basics of the RADii Grasshopper plugin.
-With it you will be able to publish(upload) geometry on a Radii channel.
+With it, you will be able to publish(upload) geometry on a RADii channel.

 |RadiiLogo|